QuantumSavory/Quantikz.jl/README.md

 If all you need is the LaTeX string to put in your manuscript, this library is sufficient: simply run `circuit2string` instead of `displaycircuit`.

-For rendering in a notebook, however, this library does require a `pdflatex` to be preinstalled (usually through the `texlive` distribution).
+For rendering in a notebook, however, this library does require a `convert` binary to be preinstalled.
 An alternative is the [`YaoPlots.jl`](https://github.com/QuantumBFS/YaoPlots.jl) which can draw directly from Julia as it does not depend on external rendering sofware. `YaoPlots.jl` however does not support LaTeX yet.